JoshMerfeld/applied-microeconometrics/README.md

 I will also post your assignments here, under the [assignments folder](assignments/).

 - Assignment 1: Due during week 2.
-  - You can find the assignment in the [assignment1 folder](assignments/assignment1/)
+  - You can find the assignment in the [assignment 1 folder](assignments/assignment1/)